sandstorm/metacontroller-framework/README.md

 ## Getting Started

+This Getting Started guide is a little opinionated

-This section will explain how you can get started:
+This section will explain how you can get started with GitLab CI:

 1. Create a new project package, add the dependency to `metacontroller-framework` and run the init script